brenoslivio/SegmentationCellCycles/README.md

 ## Objective

-With the images, it will be done the process of image segmentation for the Nuclei and classification between interphase and mitosis based on the output of segmentation.
+With the images, it will be done the process of image segmentation for the Nuclei.
+Image Segmentation methods can be an important addition to image classification problems, considering how it can exclude background elements, possibly improving classification metrics [2].

 Before proper segmentation, the image will be pre-processed using enhancement and filtering techniques.
 With this, two segmentation methods will be used and compared, Region-Based and Clustering.